-BLOOMINGTON, Ind. – Indiana University’s Kelley School of Business and its faculty have again been recognized for its research excellence – in information systems and management and entrepreneurship – in new, objective measures of research activity performed by peers at other institutions.
+BLOOMINGTON, Ind. – Indiana University’s Kelley School of Business and its faculty have again been recognized for its research excellence – in marketing, information systems and management and entrepreneurship – by new, objective measures of research activity.

 Rebecca Slotegraaf

-No other business school in Indiana is ranked in the top 15 and no other Big Ten school was ranked higher than Kelley in either ranking.
+No other business school in Indiana is ranked in the top 15 and no other Big Ten school was ranked higher than Kelley in the TAMUGA and AIS rankings.
+In the AMA rankings, Kelley was second in the Big Ten and far ahead of the only other Indiana-based school ranked, the University of Notre Dame (which was 21st).

 “It is gratifying to see the work of our professors valued with these rankings coming from within their own academies,” said Rebecca Slotegraaf, the Kelley School’s associate dean for research and a professor of marketing.
 “The TAMUGA and AIS rankings reinforce the value of the cutting-edge research that happens here every day.
 Kelley professors contribute to knowledge that American businesses need to thrive, and these rankings demonstrate the quality and importance of their research.”